Diligentfight/cifar10-pytorch-playground/README.md

 2. You can learn a lot technique to bulid Cnn models
 3. Have initial weights in every models
 4. From .ipynb import classes and define
+5. From main you can learn how to change lr by steps